2021 Young Artist Competition

 Judging of recordings will be conducted with no knowledge of the contestant.
 Do not include any identification on your audio files.
 There should be no speaking on the recording such as announcing of compositions.

 Preliminary judging will be by recorded audition.
 Semi-finalists will be chosen by committee.
-Notification will be sent by Monday, May 1, 2017.
-Semi-final and final rounds will be held at the ClarinetFest® 2017, in Orlando, Florida, July 26-30, 2017.
-Semi-finalists will receive a waiver of registration fees for ClarinetFest® 2017.
+Notification will be sent by Tuesday, May 1, 2018.
+Semi-final and final rounds will be held at the ClarinetFest® 2018, in Ostend, Belgium, July 6-11, 2018.
+Semi-finalists will receive a waiver of registration fees for ClarinetFest® 2018.
 Travel and other expenses will be the responsibility of the contestant.
 Visa and travel arrangements are solely the responsibility of the contestant.

 Repertoire for the semi-final and final rounds of competition will consist of selections from the works listed above.
 A pianist will be provided for competitors in the semi-final and final rounds.
 Memorization is not required.
 All contestants will accept the decision of the judges as final.
 Past first-prize winners are not eligible to compete.